 All reviews are from verified patients booked through Top Doctors.

-Orthodontics is the branch of dentistry that corrects malposition of the bones and teeth by applying different types of forces with equipment.
-Orthod Orthodontics is the branch of dentistry that corrects malposition of the bones and teeth by applying different types of forces with equipment.
-Orthodontics is indicated for cases of crowding teeth or when malposition of teeth prevents proper cleaning, which increases the risk of diseases such as caries or periodontitis.
+Orthodontics is the branch of dentistry that corrects the bad position of the bones and teeth by applying different types of forces with appliances.
+Orthodontics is indicated for cases of crowding of teeth or when the bad position of the teeth prevents proper cleaning, which increases the risk of diseases such as caries or periodontitis.
 Therefore, orthodontics aims to contribute to the welfare of the patient, improving the function and aesthetics of their teeth.
-The equipment used can be fixed (brackets and bands) or removable, allowing the patient removal from the mouth during oral hygiene and during meals.
-Orthodontics is a technique applicable to both children and adults, although the advantage of child orthodontics regarding adult orthodontics is that it allows a more effective results that can be applied during the development of bony structures. ...

 In lingual orthodontics, the brakets are arranged on the inner side of the teeth in order to align or fix problems on their disposal.
 It is a form of In lingual orthodontics, the brakets are arranged on the inner side of the teeth in order to align or fix problems on their disposal.
 It is a form of discreet and comfortable ortondoncia, which has the same effect as conventional orthodontics, which is placed in the traditionally exterana face.